titovanton/flexible-stars/README.md

 # Flexible stars
-jQuery plugin makes easy to install 5 stars rate to your web page with custom CSS styles.
+jQuery plugin makes easy to install 5 stars rate widget to your web page with custom CSS styles.
 All settings gets from HTML `data-` attributes, or you can init plugin as usiall, by pass init
 object: `$('.myStars').flexibleStars(init)`.
 Also, all `div.flexible-stars` becomes 5 flexibleStars automaticly.